 It serves a secondary purpose of letting them know if anyone else has opened the medication (it is a theft deterrent).

 Medication Services For Elderly

-> You can see which agencies may provide this service by looking up your local Agency on Aging to see what is available.
+You can see which agencies may provide this service by looking up your local Agency on Aging to see what is available in your area.

-> Medication Management For Caregivers
+Medication Management For Caregivers

 In addition to the tools and services outlined above, there are a few other ways of providing medication management for caregivers and loved ones:

 - Day labeled pill boxes can hold up to a one-week supply of medications.
 These are typically labeled with the days of the week and the period of the day (morning or breakfast, etc) in which the medication should be taken.